 The personal injury attorneys at Dominguez Law are experienced litigators who handle personal injury and mass tort cases in New Mexico.
 They fight for justice for seriously injured clients, holding the responsible parties accountable for their negligent actions.

-Talk to the attorneys at Dominguez Law today.
 Our experienced lawyers will work tirelessly and may be able to secure compensation for your injuries, losses, and damages.
-Schedule a free consultation by calling (505) 317-9837 or fill out our contact form.
+Schedule a free consultation by calling (505) 850-5854 or filling out our contact form.